1. Welcome to Tacoma World!

 Two for and two against, it is a difficult decision, Denso claims they are fine for older vehicles.
 But I can't afford to do the job twice, so Im leaning towards the standard Denso copper which i know works.

-TOMB likes this.
+O'DubhGhaill and TOMB like this.

 8. Mar 18, 2023 at 7:42 AM